 Anyways, during our first night at the Sheraton; Aleta, Carleigh, and I planned on going out to grab something good to eat, so of course when our first committee session ended, I was super excited to be going out, walking around downtown, and exploring Chicago’s nightlife!
 Of course, if we weren’t able to find somewhere good to eat, settling on a McDonalds was supposed to be plan B – but either way, I was super excited!!
 This was going to be my first time being out on my own in the big city, so you could only imagine the immense amount of enthusiasm I felt!!

 By now you may be thinking, “Macy, you’ve had a mediocre first night AND you almost ruined your favorite dress because of a stupid race – how could you possibly say that you had an amazing experience at this conference?!?!”
 Well…I had some great moments too!
 Like…like for instance!
 I had a great time talking to the hotel receptionist that night!
-BUT then again…I was only there because I couldn’t get into my room O_O (we were unknowingly switched from our rooms to another one that night…soooooooo….that’s why I couldn’t even get into the room… -__- ) So, even though the whole “getting locked out of my room” part was annoying, the hotel receptionist was super understanding of the situation and we even talked casually – and, you know, he complimented me several times – as he was fixing the problem (It also didn’t hurt that he was very good looking – so, I guess I didn’t mind the whole “getting locked out” situation, especially if it meant that I would be having a nice conversation with a cute guy! ) So there!
+BUT then again…I was only there because I couldn’t get into my room O_O (we were unknowingly switched from our room to another one that night…soooooooo….that’s why I couldn’t even get into it… -__- ) So, even though the whole “getting locked out of my room” part was annoying, the hotel receptionist was super understanding of the situation and we even talked casually – and, you know, he complimented me several times *cough* no big deal *cough* – as he was fixing the problem (It also didn’t hurt that he was very good looking – so, I guess I didn’t mind the whole “getting locked out” situation, especially if it meant having a nice conversation with a cute guy! ) So there!
 That was a negative situation that turned into a positive!
 See, there’s a good moment that happened!

 Anyways, it would’ve been awkward to be going down 30 floors without acknowledging the kid or something, so I started talking to him about how his committee was doing in getting resolutions passed.
 To my surprise, he was also in the Fourth Committee, so now, it was definitely easier for us to carry out a conversation.
 We reached the lobby and even though he was going to go to the coffee shop at the hotel and even though we were already slowly going different directions, when I told him that I was going to Starbucks, he quickly came back and said that he’d go with me!
 Now, I was pretty surprised that anyone would want to accompany me anywhere – especially since it was a cute guy – but, I didn’t question the situation and I just went along with it!